What to pack for Camino.

 Note; it is good to have for customs also just in case they want to question what is in your bag

-You will find Wi-Fi in many locations along the Camino, we have aimed to ensure it is available in all of your accommodation so you can keep in touch with family and loved ones.
+You will find Wi-Fi in many locations along the Camino, we have aimed to ensure it is available in all of your accommodations so you can keep in touch with family and loved ones.
 You may want to consider trying to limit this though, just a suggestion.

 If you like to listen to music as you walk it is polite to use headphones, don’t spoil the peace of fellow pilgrims with your choice of music.